Skip to navigation Skip to content

 Skilled in ABSTUDY and AIC processing + Read more ...

-Before reissuing the payment, ensure payment destination has been updated per the relevant process:
+Before reissuing the payment, make sure the payment destination has been updated per the relevant process:

-• Go to the PS screen, identify the payment that has been returned and needs to be reissued
+• Go to the PS screen, identify the returned payment to be reissued

-• Select the payment that has been returned by typing 'S' next to the payment line and press [Enter].
+• Select the returned payment by typing 'S' next to the payment line and press [Enter].
 The Payment Details (PD) screen will show

 • Press [Enter] again, the Third Party Payment Details (PDD) screen will show